-The 2003 statute also expanded the Court of Chancery's jurisdiction to hear business disputes if the parties request that a member of the Court of Chancery act as a mediator.
-The Court of Chancery obtains jurisdiction when: (i) the parties have consented by agreement or stipulation to the mediation; (ii) at least one party is a business entity; (iii) at least one party is a Delaware entity; (iv) no party is a "consumer;" and (v) in the case of disputes involving solely a claim for monetary damages, the amount in controversy is not less than \$1 million.
-Mediation proceedings are considered confidential and are not a matter of public record.
-The statute allows the Court of Chancery to define those types of cases that are eligible for submission as a business dispute, with the statute giving the Court broad rule-making authority to effectuate the statute's intent.
-(See also Chapter Eight, "Dispute Resolution-State Court System-Trial Courts-The Court of Chancery.")
+The Court of Chancery also has jurisdiction to mediate and arbitrate business disputes, including technology disputes, if the parties request that a member of the Court of Chancery act as a mediator or arbitrator.
+The Court of Chancery obtains jurisdiction when the parties have consented by agreement or stipulation to the mediation or arbitration, at least one party is a Delaware business entity, no party is a "consumer," and, in the case of disputes involving solely a claim for monetary damages, the amount in controversy is not less than \$1 million.
+These judicial mediation and arbitration proceedings are considered confidential and are not a matter of public record.
+The statute allows the Court of Chancery to define those types of cases that are eligible for submission as a business dispute, with the statute giving the court broad rule-making authority to effectuate the statute's intent.
+(For more information on these dispute resolution mechanisms, see Chapter Eight, "Dispute Resolution - State Court System - Trial Courts - The Court of Chancery.")

-III.
 TRADEMARKS AND SERVICE MARKS

 The Delaware Trademark Act, derived from the Model State Trademark Act, generally provides that any person who adopts and uses a distinctive trademark or service mark in Delaware may register the mark with the Delaware Secretary of State and obtain legal protection of that mark.
-Registration of a mark may be limited by the pre-existing rights of another.
+Registration of a mark may be limited by the preexisting rights of another.

-The Delaware Trademark Act applies to any mark not immoral, deceptive, scandalous, disparaging, containing the flag or coat of arms or other insignia of a municipality, state, or nation, containing the name, signature or portrait of any person without his consent, primarily geographically descriptive, primarily merely a surname, or resembling a mark previously registered or used.
+The Delaware Trademark Act applies to any mark not immoral; deceptive; scandalous; disparaging; containing the flag, coat of arms or other insignia of a municipality, state, or nation; containing the name, signature, or portrait of any person without his consent; primarily geographically descriptive; primarily merely a surname; or resembling a mark previously registered or used.

 Registration of a mark is obtained by application to the Delaware Secretary of State.
 Information required includes the type of goods or services for which the mark will be used, the class in which such goods or services fall, the manner in which the mark will be used, the date when the mark was first used anywhere, the date when the mark was first used in Delaware by the applicant or his predecessor in business, and a signed statement by the applicant stating that he is the owner of the mark and that no other person has the right to use the mark.
 The application must be accompanied by a specimen or facsimile of the mark in duplicate and a filing fee of \$25 payable to the Secretary of State.
 A certificate of registration will be issued upon payment of an additional \$10 fee.
-The duration of a registered trademark or service mark is ten years (renewable for successive periods of ten years, upon application filed within six months prior to the expiration of the prior term, for a fee of \$25).
+The duration of a registered trademark or service mark is 10 years (renewable for successive periods of 10 years, upon application filed within six months before the expiration of the prior term, for a fee of \$25).